niekky/ESP32-Autonomous-car/README.md

 </p>

 ### III/Line follower sensor
-Typical line follower sensors in the market, such as TCRT5000 or CNY70, only outputs 0 or 1 instead of continuous value and that is a big disadvantage since PID (PID explanation below) needs a continuous value.
+Typical line follower sensors in the market, such as TCRT5000 or CNY70, only outputs binary numbers instead of continuous value and that is a big disadvantage since PID (PID explanation below) needs a continuous value.
 Therefore, we used QTR-5RC sensors made by Polulu.
 QTR-5RC range is from 0 to 5000 (our case is 10000 since we use 2 sensors combined) which makes it perfect for PID.

 <p align="center">
   <img src="https://i.imgur.com/Js82a7t.png" width="700">